DEMON-NEUROHACK/Challenge-3-London-Team-C/README.md

 identify candidate therapeutics for ALS: 1. virtual screening, 2. perturbation database queries, 3. literature mining.

+Raked gene signatures were computed from the classifier model by ranking the relative importance of each gene within each modality, z-score normalising these ranks within each modality (to avoid bias due to different numbers of genes in each modality), and then averaging the z-scores across all modalities to derived a vector where each gene has an single importance score.
+This model-derived gene importance signature was then used in the subsequent drug candidate identification strategies.

 #### Molecular modelling / virtual screening

 The top protein-coding gene target was selected.
 The inhibitor was